dreamfony/dv/docroot/profiles/dv/modules/custom/dmt_mail/README.md

+MN - machine name
+UL - user label
+L - Label

-Email related processes are handled by two entities (activity and comment) They constitute the core of Task Management System
+Email related processes are handled by entities:
+ - activity
+ - comment
+   - activity (references activity; recipient, has link to log which shows activity status + date )
+   - comment (comment on activity or answer)
+   - answer ( answer to a question )
+   - log (question revision log written in comment)
+ - message

-1. Email that is sent is derived from message (question) and constructed as Activity entity (mailing_list_activity)
+1. Email that is sent is constructed from Message entity type Question (mn. question) and it creates Activity entity type Mailing List Activity (mn. mailing_list_activity)

 **Workflow**